 If you have Huntington's disease, please make sure you follow social distancing guidance and self-isolating guidance if you experience COVID-19 symptoms.
 If you have been identified as 'clinically extremely vulnerable' and were previously or are currently being advised to shield yourself, take a look at our shielding page for up to date information and guidance.

 If you need to interact with NHS staff or emergency services at this time, you can use our 'COVID-19 letter for NHS and emergency services' to explain what Huntington's is, how it might affect you and how COVID-19 can affect someone with the disease.

 When visiting the shops, you may find our letter for supermarkets and retail staff helpful.
 The letter explains more about Huntington's and its effects to those who may not understand the disease.

 People in England, over the age of 11 years, are required by law to wear a face mask or covering in various enclosed settings.
-In Wales face masks and coverings are recommended but not required in most settings except on public transport.
+In Wales face masks and coverings are compulsory in all indoor settings.
 Find out more about wearing a face mask or face covering, where you can obtain them and what to do if you find wearing a face mask / covering difficult here.